 Is the neurological process of temporal binding the foundational process for world-making, given that the “I” of identity is born of this process, all of our stories and narratives are shaped by this process, as are our cultural myths?
 In other words, would there be a you or a me or worldview without time-binding?

 I filter my searches for things that are being shared, reinterpreted, and proliferated on a massive scale.
-I find these things to be predominantly: cute baby animals, porn, and violent catastrophe.
+I find these things to be predominantly: cute baby animals, porn, violent catastrophe, and memes.

 I also consider three models of time and temporality: linear historical time (end times), the temporality of memory and remembering (fractal time), and the here-and-now embodied present moment (now time):